napari/napari/docs/explanations/rendering.md

 We are starting with 2D images but we are going to build the `ChunkManager` and octree in a generic way so that we can add in more layer types as we go, including 3D images, points, shapes and meshes.
-2D images are the simplest case, but we believe most the infrastructure can be used by the they other layers times.
+2D images are the simplest case, but we believe most of the infrastructure we create can be used by the other layers types.

-There are several reason the other layers types can be harder:
+There are several reasons the other layer types might be harder:

-1. Downsampling images is fast and well understood but downsample geometry can be slow and complicated.
-There are many ways to "downsample" a 3D mesh it can get very complex with trade-offs for speed and quality.
+1. Downsampling images is fast and well understood but "downsampling" geometry can be slow and complicated.
+Plus this is no one definitive result and there will be trade-offs for speed and quality.
-2. Sometimes we will want downsample versions of things to look totally unlike the real data.
+2. Sometimes we will want downsample versions of things into a format that represents the data but does not look like like data.
 For example instead of seeing millions of tiny points, the user might want to see heatmap indicating where the points are.
+Many different types of aggregation are possible and would need to be experimented with.
-3. With images the data density is uniform but with geometry it can vary widely.
+1. With images the data density is uniform but with geometry it can vary drastically.
 You can pack in millions of points/shapes/triangles into a tiny area.
+This taxes spatial subdivision schemes and might require other solutions.

 Luckily we don't need to solve all these problems to start.
-We can have a working octree for 2D and later 3D images before tackling the other layer types.
-We can render asymmetrically where with an octree for the images but no spatial subdivision for the other types.
-Or we can have a simplistic downsampling algorithm to start that doesn't preserve visual quality but does render fast, and improve it over time.
+We will start with 2D images and grow from there.
+We can render asymmetrically, so the images could use an octree while the geometric layers do not.
+Or we could start with a simplistic downsampling approach and make it fancier over time.

 ## Implementation Plan